Find out about the VAT liability of insurance transactions and insurance related services.

 11.2 Treatment of arrangement fees and commission

 If you’re receiving a fee or commission for supplying insurance related services with other services or goods, or both, the VAT treatment of the related services will depend upon a number of factors.
-Even where your services meet the criteria for exemption laid out in section 8 and section 9 it won’t automatically follow that any fee or commission you receive will be exempt.
+Even where your services meet the criteria for exemption laid out in section 8 and section 9 it will not automatically follow that any fee or commission you receive will be exempt.

 If you make supplies of insurance related services to an insurer alongside other non-insurance related supplies, it is necessary to establish that your insurance related services are a distinct and independent supply and not an ancillary part of a composite taxable supply.
 For example, where your insurance introductory services are ancillary to a principal supply of product design and marketing.